 1. Avoid comparing your current partner with your ex

-While it’s natural for you to want to use your last partner as a benchmark to assess your new partner’s looks, monetary standing, attitude, behaviour in bed, social circle, general candour, communication style, and so on, make a conscious effort to shake off this tendency.
+While it’s natural for you to want to use your last partner as a benchmark to assess your new partner’s looks, monetary standing, attitude, behavior in bed, social circle, general candor, communication style, and so on, make a conscious effort to shake off this tendency.
 You should absolutely not bring these things up in discussions with your partner.

 If this tendency is used to gain leverage over your partner, it will most likely result in permanent damage to your new relationship.
 The spouse without a grouse does not exist and, therefore, your current spouse may possess or lack certain personality traits that remind you of your ex.